Sylvinho: Barcelona

-In 2004, after a transfer fee of €2 million, he was signed by Barcelona, where he won three domestic leagues, in 2005, 2006 and 2009, as well as the Champions League in 2006 and 2009.
+In 2004, after a transfer fee of €2 million, he was signed by Barcelona, where he won three domestic leagues (2005, 2006 and 2009) and the Champions League in 2006 and 2009.
 After a series of good performances in 2008, he was given an extension until 2009.

 He played the entire match in Barcelona's 2–0 victory over defending champions Manchester United in the 2009 UEFA Champions League final, ahead of the suspended Eric Abidal, previously having been an unused substitute in the final three years earlier.
 This was his final game for the Catalan club.

 Manchester City

 Manchester City visited the Camp Nou on 19 August 2009 and, having beaten Barcelona 1–0 in a friendly, held discussions about Sylvinho joining them at the end of the month, thereby joining up with countryman Robinho.
 It was announced on 24 August 2009 that he had signed for City on a free transfer, with a one-year contract.
 He made his debut against Scunthorpe United in the League Cup.
 His first league appearance came on 12 December 2009 against Bolton Wanderers, following the absence of an injured Wayne Bridge.

 He scored his first goal for Manchester City in a 4–2 win against Scunthorpe in the FA Cup on 24 January 2010, with a spectacular long range strike.

-On 8 June 2010, it was announced that Sylvinho's contract had expired and that he would be leaving the club, along with Benjani Mwaruwari, Jack Redshaw, Karl Moore and Martin Petrov.
+On 8 June 2010, it was announced that Sylvinho's contract had expired and that he would be leaving the club, as were Benjani Mwaruwari, Jack Redshaw, Karl Moore and Martin Petrov.

 International career

-After receiving his first international call-up in 1997 under Mario Zagallo for a match against Russia, Sylvinho formed part of Brazil's squad for the CONCACAF Gold Cup of 1998 wherein as they eventually finished in third place, he thus won a bronze medal with the team.
-He thereafter made his international debut for Brazil in a friendly match against Wales at Cardiff on 23 May 2000, which ended in a 3–0 win.
+After receiving his first international call-up in 1997 under Mario Zagallo for a match against Russia, Sylvinho formed part of Brazil's squad for the 1998 CONCACAF Gold Cup where the team earned the bronze medal.
+He then made his international debut for Brazil in a friendly 3–0 win over Wales in Cardiff on 23 May 2000.
 Four days later, he played in a friendly match against England in London, which ended in a 1–1 draw.
 He went on to achieve a total of 6 international caps, as a backup to Roberto Carlos at the left-back position.
 His last appearance with Brazil was on 28 March 2001 in a World Cup qualifier against Ecuador.